Modelling of the transport sector in the Mobility Model (MoMo)

-MoMo is a technical-economic spreadsheet model that allows detailed projections of transport activity, vehicle activity, energy demand, as well as CO2 and pollutant emissions in different policy scenarios to 2050.
-The mobility model currently covers:
+The Mobility Model (MoMo) is a technical-economic database spreadsheet and simulation model that enables detailed projections of transport activity, vehicle activity, energy demand, and well-to-wheel GHG and pollutant emissions according to user-defined policy scenarios to 2050.

-MoMo also takes into account the cost of vehicles, fuels and transport infrastructure, as well as material required for the construction of vehicles, related energy needs, and CO2 and pollutant emissions.
+MoMo further enables estimation of scenario-based costs of vehicles, fuels and transport infrastructure, as well as the primary material inputs required for the construction of vehicles, related energy needs and resultant GHG emissions.

 Figure A.5 MoMo structure